DaoCloud/DaoCloud-docs/docs/en/docs/kangaroo/integrate/create-space.md

 # registry space

-Harbor provides the image isolation feature based on the image space (project).
+Harbor provides the image isolation feature based on the registry space (project).
 There are two types of registry spaces: public and private:

 - Public container registry: All users can access, usually store public images, there is a public registry space by default.
 - Private container registry: Only authorized users can access it, usually storing the image image of the registry space itself.